FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/2-installation.md

 ./monasca-ui-CMM_2.0.x.run --target <monasca_ui_dir>
 ```

 The `--target parameter` is mandatory.
-You have to specify the directory in which to install the
+Replace `<monasca_ui_dir>` by the directory in which
-plugin.
+to install the plugin.
+The directory must be specified as absolute path.
+The plugin must not be
+installed in the root user's home directory.
 Example: `/opt/monasca-ui/`.

 The installer extracts the plugin with all the required dependencies.
 The configuration of the plugin
 and its dependencies is prepared.